101-Ways/serverless-workshop/0_ServerlessProject/README.md

     cd workshop
     ```

+1. Initialise the project:

+    `npm init`

-1. Initialise the project running `npm init`.
-Name the project accordingly and accept the rest of the defaults.
+    Name the project accordingly and you can accept the rest of the defaults.

 1. Install the serverless framework in our project.